Skin effect as a probe of transport regimes in Weyl semimetals: Introduction

 The goal of this paper is to study skin effects for a Weyl metal, focusing on imprints of chiral anomalies.
-It is known \cite{li_chiral_2016} that the chiral anomaly leads to the appearance of the chiral magnetic current \be \vct J_{\mathrm{CME}} \propto \tau_5 (\vct E\cdot \vct B)\vct B, \ee where $\tau_5$ is the time needed for the relaxation of the axial charge (i.e. the difference between the charge densities of the particles with opposite chirality).
-In the standard treatment, which focuses on the dc conductivity, $\tau_5$ is related to inter-node scattering induced by impurities \cite{SonSpivak2013, Spivak2016, Burkov2014}.
+Chiral anomaly leads to the appearance of the chiral magnetic current \cite{li_chiral_2016} \be \vct J_{\mathrm{CME}} \propto \tau_5 (\vct E\cdot \vct B)\vct B, \ee where $\tau_5$ is the time needed for the relaxation of the axial charge (i.e., the difference between the charge densities of the particles with opposite chirality).
+In the standard treatment, which focuses on the dc conductivity, $\tau_5$ is related to internode scattering induced by impurities \cite{SonSpivak2013, Spivak2016, Burkov2014}.
 However, when an ac field is applied, different relaxation mechanisms may become dominant.

 In this work we provide a detailed study of the change of the chiral magnetic conductivity across a wide frequency spectrum.
-To this end, we generalize the chiral kinetic theory framework \cite{Loganayagam:2012pz,SonYamamoto2012,Stephanov2012,Chen2014,Chen2015} to account for different relaxation processes present in realistic materials.
+To this end, we generalize the chiral kinetic theory framework to account for different relaxation processes present in realistic materials.
 These processes include both momentum relaxing collisions coming from the scattering of quasiparticles with impurities as well as momentum conserving collisions between quasiparticles.
 We follow the path of expanding the collision kernel in the eigenfunctions of the angular momentum.
 Such a procedure was successfully applied in the context of two-dimensional materials \cite{Ledwith2019, Kiselev2020, Guo2017, Lucas2017, Lucas2018b}.

 In the process we uncover a new transport regime, the existence of which depends on the presence of the chiral anomaly.
 In this regime the relaxation of momentum is dominated by scattering off impurities, but the relaxation of the axial charge in the skin layer takes place mainly through the diffusion of particles out of the layer and into the bulk of the material.
 This process causes a significant increase of the skin depth, as well as a different scaling of the surface impedance with frequency, in the presence of magnetic field.
 This observation gives a clear experimental imprint of the chiral anomalies in optical conductivity measurements.